 Health regulations and liabilities place landfills and abattoirs in a predicament when it comes to facilitating the waste disposal of fish unfit for human consumption.
 With fish being a perishable commodity, effective disposal presents several challenges.
 Captured carp can become unfit for human consumption for a variety of reasons:

 – During capturing operations, unforeseen logistical delays can cause carp to spoil rapidly.
 This increases the risk of the spread of pathogens and bacteria which may compromise health regulation protocols, leaving such carp to be discarded

 – Carp suffering from bacterial decay caused by otter, bird strikes, or angler’s hook tear-out

 IFSM allocates spoilt, or surplus dead carp towards several waste disposal solutions:

-A farming enterprise dedicated towards the development of organic farming concepts utilises carp to produce liquid fertiliser.
+A farming enterprise dedicated towards the development of organic farming concepts utilises carp waste to produce a liquid organic soil amendment.
 During a cold fermentation process, fish waste and West coast kelp is anaerobically digested by beneficial microbes through hydrolysate enzymes.
-Beneficial microbes are added to hydrolyse the nutrients of both fish and kelp, which is in turn transformed into an effective liquid fertiliser that has a high nutrient yield which is readily absorbed by plants.
+Beneficial microbes are added to hydrolyse the nutrients of both fish and kelp, which is in turn transformed into an effective liquid soil amendment which has a high nutrient yield readily absorbed by plants.
+Surplus fish waste is also utilised by the farm to produce compost.
 IFSM has a stand at the Wild Oats Farmers Market in Sedgefield; they are there every Saturday from 8am till 12pm.
-For home-grown veggie gardens, nurseries, and plants, you can purchase your 3-In-1 Fish Kelp Hydrolysate and MaxiChar.
-Both are amazing organic soil amendments.
+For home-grown veggie gardens, nurseries, and plants, you can purchase your 3-In-1 Fish Kelp Hydrolysate there.

 2. Pet Treats